JimDesu/basis-lang/spec.md

 ### 6.10 Implicit Context Parameters Across Modes

 Implicit context parameters (&sect;3.6) &mdash; parameters listed after the `/` separator in a command's signature, filled at the call site by uniqueness-of-type from the caller's lexical scope &mdash; admit READ, UPDATE, and CREATE, but not DISPOSE.
 An implicit parameter declared `Logger logger` is a READ implicit; one declared `Logger &counter` is an UPDATE implicit; one declared `Int 'result` is a CREATE implicit.
 DISPOSE is excluded: a finalizing position consumes an owned, obligated value and leaves its source slot `uninit`, but an implicit is supplied by the typechecker rather than from a caller binding chosen for the purpose &mdash; there is no designated slot for the consume to empty, and a value found by type alone carries no guaranteed obligation to discharge.
 A value to be finalized must be named explicitly, as a `~` argument or a `~ x` operation (&sect;7.22).
-The resolution mechanism treats the modes uniformly: at the call site, the typechecker locates a value in the caller's lexical scope whose type matches the implicit parameter's declared type, and supplies that identifier as the argument with the implicit's declared mode contract.
+The resolution mechanism treats the modes uniformly: at the call site, the typechecker locates a value in the caller's lexical scope whose type matches the implicit parameter's declared type &mdash; including class-typed, annotated, and variable-annotated declared types, matched as types per &sect;3.6 &mdash; and supplies that identifier as the argument with the implicit's declared mode contract.
+Mode uniformity is itself a consequence of type-identity matching: because a class-typed implicit's matching slot genuinely *is* of the existential type, READ, UPDATE, and CREATE all operate on a real slot of the declared type.

 The mode contracts at implicit parameters follow the same R1-and-R2-style discipline: at the call site, UPDATE and READ implicits require an initialized matching slot in the caller's scope; CREATE implicits require either an initialized or uninitialized matching slot (the CREATE write makes either acceptable on the callee side).
 The caller's analysis records the implicit's call-site role exactly as it would for an explicit argument at the same mode.

-A constraint specific to implicit context parameters: **implicit parameters cannot carry default declarations from class instances.** Where a class declares a method whose signature includes implicit parameters, the resolution at the dispatch site uses the dispatching frame's lexical scope, not the instance's defining-frame scope; the instance has no role in supplying values for the implicit slots.
+A constraint specific to implicit context parameters: **implicit parameters cannot carry default declarations from witnesses.** Where a class declares a method whose signature includes implicit parameters, the resolution at the dispatch site uses the dispatching frame's lexical scope, not the witness's defining-frame scope; the witness has no role in supplying values for the implicit slots.
 The motivation is to keep implicit resolution lexically transparent: the values come from where the call is made, not from where the dispatched implementation was defined.
 The constraint composes with the class-system mechanics in &sect;9 without further interaction.

 ### 6.11 Parameter-Mode Invariance Under Mark Subsumption